These are message boards for mutual support and education.

 Example for demonstration purposes:

-The translations are done by a computer program rather than by an actual person who knows the languages, however, so please be extra careful when interpreting that information.
+The translations are done by Google Translate, not an actual person who knows the languages, so they're not perfect.
+Please be extra careful when interpreting translated information.

 This site lets you preview (and edit) your post before submitting it.
 After it's actually posted, however, it's generally not possible to edit it.